yangshun/front-end-interview-handbook/contents/front-end-system-design-ui-components.md

 ## Framework

 In system design interviews, candidates are supposed to lead the conversation.
 Here's a framework you can use to give an outline to the interviewer as to what you are going to cover.
-This framework is called **RADAD** and it is made up of the first character of each step.
+This framework is called **RADIO** and it is made up of the first character of each step.
 You can write this structure down on the whiteboard/online editor so that you don't forget.

-1. **<u>R</u>equirements clarifications/alignment** - Ask about the requirements of the system.
+1. **<u>R</u>equirements exploration**: Understand the problem thoroughly and determine the scope by asking a number of clarifying questions.
-1. **<u>A</u>rchitecture** - Outline the architecture of the subcomponents in the component, where relevant.
+1. **<u>A</u>rchitecture / High-level design**: Identify the key components of the product and how they are related to each other.
-1. **<u>D</u>ata model** - How would the component store any data passed into it?
-What data structures are used?
+1. **<u>D</u>ata model**: Describe the various data entities, the fields they contain and which component(s) they belong to.
-1. **<u>A</u>PI design** - What's the API for using this component?
-What options will be allowed on the component?
+1. **<u>I</u>nterface definition (API)**: Define the interface (API) between components in the product, functionality of each API, their parameters and responses.
-1. **<u>D</u>eep dive** - User Experience (UX), Performance, Accessibility (a11y), Internationalization (i18n), Multi-device support, Security
+1. **<u>O</u>ptimizations and deep dive**: Discuss about possible optimization opportunities and specific areas of interest when building the product.

-### Requirements clarification
+### Requirements exploration

 Every system design interview (even for non-front end as well) should start with requirements gathering/clarifying requirements about the question, which is usually left underspecified on purpose.
 You are recommended to spend at least a few minutes clarifying the requirements.
 Do not start drawing the architecture before you are clear about the requirements!